DougallWinship/unicodez/README.md

 and look at:
 ```
-Encoder/Decoder (/encoder-decoder.php) : how to translate to/from the unicodez text
+Encoder/Decoder (/encoder-decoder.php) : translate to/from the unicodez text
-Encode/Decode Test (/encode-decode-test.php) : basic html test of each set
+Encode/Decode Test (/encode-decode-test.php) : basic HTML test of each set
 Autoload Test (/autoload-test.php) : show unicodez auto-loading in practice!
 ```